pansen/dotfiles/README.rst

 Install ``macports`` In Your Home (Working With Mavericks)
 ----------------------------------------------------------

+*update*: quiet a few ports do not compile. probably its a better idea to keep the ports from lion or mountain lion.

 - install the latest xcode
 - open the latest xcode once
 - install macports::